yugabyte/yugabyte-db/docs/content/preview/migrate/yb-voyager/performance.md

 - Load data in parallel. yb-voyager executes N parallel batch ingestion jobs at any given time, where N is equal to the number of nodes in the YugabyteDB cluster.
 Normally this is considered good default practice.
 However, if the target cluster runs on high resource machines with a large number of CPU cores, the default may result in underusing CPU resources.\
 \
   Use the [-–parallel-jobs](../../yb-voyager/yb-voyager-cli/#parallel-jobs) argument with the import data command to override the default setting.
-Set -parallel-jobs to the number of available cores in the entire cluster.
+Set --parallel-jobs to the number of available cores in the entire cluster.\

-  {{< note title="Note" >}}
+\
   If CPU use is greater than 80%, you should lower the number of jobs.
 Similarly, if CPU use is low, you can increase the number of jobs.

-  {{< /note >}}

 - Increase batch size.
-If the [--batch-size](../../yb-voyager/yb-voyager-cli/#batch-size) (Default is 100000) is too small, the import will run slower because the time spent importing data may be comparable or less than the time spent on other tasks, such as bookkeeping, setting up the client connection, and so on.
+If the [--batch-size](../../yb-voyager/yb-voyager-cli/#batch-size) (default is 100000) is too small, the import will run slower because the time spent importing data may be comparable or less than the time spent on other tasks, such as bookkeeping, setting up the client connection, and so on.

 - Add disks to reduce disk write contention.
 YugabyteDB servers can be configured with one or multiple disk volumes to store tablet data.
 If all tablets are writing to a single disk, write contention can slow down the ingestion speed.
 Configuring the [YB-TServers](../../../reference/configuration/yb-tserver/) with multiple disks can reduce disk write contention, thereby increasing throughput.
 Disks with higher IOPS and better throughput also improve write performance.